 Emotions can also distract from the big decision.
 Car rental companies let you choose all kinds of scary sounding insurances right after you picked a fitting model.
 They could just include them in the price, but by making you pick if you want to protect your tires and windscreen, they take your attention away from the question if a smaller car wouldn’t have done it.

 Phase 5: Let Them Touch You

 The second way is to appeal to their senses.
 Get them involved.
 Market research has figured that people who were able to touch a product are 4 times more likely to buy it.
-No wonder you have to pick the packaged furnitures in the Swedish interior warehouse yourself.
-This does not only save money, but helps to sell the goods.
+No wonder you have to pick the packaged furniture in the Swedish interior warehouse yourself.
+This does not only save money but helps to sell the goods.

 How can we recreate this sensation in a digital experience?
 How can you make people touch products on the screen?
 Simple: send them a sample.

 German online-carpenter Holzconnection will send you wood samples for free – no strings attached.
 While this helps you to ease your decision for which wood you want your new shelf to be built in, it also gives you a sensational experience.
 It also increases the likelihood of you using their service.

 But not everyone can send out free samples: Mister Spex, an online shop for glasses, lets you try on their products through the webcam.
 While this experience is often more funny than helpful, it gives you a feeling of how it might be – and helps you build a connection to your new frames.

 Phase 6: Make Yourself Hackable